flexibeast/guides/dbus-on-void.md

 ```

 Note that the value of `DBUS_SESSION_BUS_ADDRESS` will only be available to the
-WM and processes spawned by it.
-Thus, anything in `~/.xinitrc` *after* the call
+WM and processes spawned by it - anything in `~/.xinitrc` *after* the call to
-to `dbus-run-session` will not have access to that value.
-Thus, if one instead
+`dbus-run-session` will not have access to that value.
+Thus, if one instead had:
-had:

 ```
 dbus-run-session i3